nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-2.md

 2. Water crops.
    - Similar to foraging, stand in the center of a 3x3 box containing as many crops as possible.
 Drag the left mouse button over each crop to eliminate all wasted time between each watering.
 3. Craft a Chest and keep it in your inventory.
-   - If you did not have enough Energy on Spring 1 to chop 50 Wood, chop enough now to craft the Chest.
+   - If you did not have enough Energy yesterday to chop 50 Wood, chop enough now to craft the Chest.
 This may not leave you with enough time to acquire the Bamboo Pole and Bait before the [Fish Shop](https://stardewvalleywiki.com/Fish_Shop) closes, however.
 4. Deposit your entire inventory into the Farmhouse Chest.
 Withdraw the following:
    - Hoe
    - One Stone